marete/torrent/README.md

     torrent -magnet '<magnet link>'
     torrent -magnet '<magnet link>' -dir <dest_dir>
+    torrent -file   '<path to .torrent file'

-By default torrent writes the downloaded file in the users `Downloads` directory.
+By default `torrent` writes the downloaded file(s) in the user's `Downloads` directory.
 This can be changed with the `-dir` command-line option.

-torrent current supports only magnet links (and not, for example, torrent files).
+`torrent` supports continuing interrupted downloads.

 Installation